 Enabling greater integration into their new communities, the International Rescue Committee’s New Roots Program provides refugee families with the space, materials and training to participate in community gardening activities throughout Tucson.
 By engaging in community gardening, refugees are able to cultivate fresh, nutritious food while connecting with their neighbors.
 Advanced gardeners of the program can complete a certificate course offered through the IRC’s MicroProducer Academy, which teaches refugees how to grow and sell produce for market.
 In 2017, the ‘Greening Tucson’ project conducted focus group interviews with refugees to learn more about the social benefits of the New Roots Program, as well as the urban gardening aspirations refugees have.
 This research brief visually presents program statistics and gardener quotes collected throughout the duration of the project.

 In this resource guide, you will find a compilation of urban agriculture resources available to Tucson’s gardeners.
-This encompasses the organizations, businesses and councils working to provide gardeners with the knowledge, skills and materials to more successfully participate in urban community and backyard gardening.
-In addition, the handbook includes a collection of handouts created by local organizations to equip gardeners with basic, yet essential information, such as how to plant with the seasonal calendar, as well as repair drip irrigation lines.
+This encompasses many of the organizations, businesses and councils working to provide gardeners with the knowledge, skills and materials to more successfully participate in urban community and backyard gardening.
+In addition, the guide includes a collection of handouts created by local organizations to equip gardeners with basic, yet essential information, such as how to plant with a seasonal calendar, as well as repair drip irrigation lines.
 With Tucson’s rich agricultural history, we hope this informational guide will further connect local gardeners to the organizations, businesses and communities committed to building a healthy, sustainable food system in Tucson, Arizona.